canastro/blog/content/blog/2019-01-11---heavy-browser-computation/index.md

 At [dashdash](https://www.dashdash.com) we build spreadsheets with super-powers, we aim to create tools that make computation accessible to everyone.

-Our spreadsheet supports the standard excel formulas, external API integration formulas and some dashdash formulas that allow you to integrate any API through GET and POST requests.
+Our spreadsheet supports most of the standard excel formulas, external API integrations and some dashdash specific functions that allow you to integrate any API through GET and POST requests (learn more about dashdash in our [landing page](http://dashdash.com)).
 Given this flexibility most of our computation has to be done in the backend, but not all of it.
 For the formulas that do not require HTTP requests to be fired, we could "easily" do them in the frontend.

-Currently we do all the computation on the backend, that means that even the "trival" operations such as arithemetical operations need to go the backend, and these are operations should feel immediate to the user.
+Currently we do all the computation on the backend, that means that even the "trivial" operations such as arithemetical operations need to go the backend, and these are operations should feel immediate to the user.
 Nobody got time to wait ~80ms for a **sum** result :smile:.

 # Optimistic Updates
 This quarter we want to be able to have double engine computation, the frontend should optimistically do computation and still requests to our backend engine to do computation and persist the computed values.
-The frontend computation would have some limitations as it would only do computation on cells that do not require or dependen on external HTTP requests.
+The frontend computation would have some limitations as it would only do computation on cells that do not require HTTP requests to be fired.

 While most users have simple spreadsheets, we only limit the graph of dependencies of a cell to 100 000.
 A power user can easily create a spreadsheet with a insane cell dependencies graph.

-So, given our large constraints, editing a cell might have a ripple effect that triggers operations in thousands of other cells either directly or by association with other cells.
+Given our large constraints, editing a cell might have a ripple effect that triggers operations in thousands of other cells either directly or by association with other cells.
 If we execute those operations by iterating each affected cell / formula we'll completely freeze the browser and provide a terrible user experience.

 # Requirements
 Our solution for the frontend computation should support the following requirements: